pingcap/docs-cn/v3.1/reference/sql/generated-columns.md

 );
 ```

-To index a JSON column, you must first extract it as a generated stored column.
+To index a JSON column, you must first extract it as a generated column.

-> **Note:**
->
-> The optimizer in TiDB only uses the index created on a generated stored column.
-Currently, the optimizer cannot use an index created on a generated virtual column.
-This issue will be fixed in later TiDB versions (See Issue [#5189](https://github.com/pingcap/tidb/issues/5189)).

 Using the `city` stored generated column as an example, you are then able to add an index: